-The Roland D50 linear arithmetic synthesis synthesizer is a famous and unique retro synthesizer from 1987 is 33 years old i April 2020.
+The D50 linear arithmetic synthesis synthesizer is a famous and unique retro synthesizer from 1987 is 33 years old i April 2020.
 Rolands first classic digital synthesizer with an impressive architecture for its age.
 Still an icon among synths.

 The hardware was sturdy build and the keyboard was ok though a bit spongy compared to other keyboards.

 Today 33 years it is still a working unit.
 Aftertouch and some keys typically need cleaning or replacement but that goes for most vintage synths.